-Management's Discussion and Analysis for the Year Ended June 30, 2017 (Unaudited)
+Management's Discussion and Analysis

+Year ended June 30, 2017 (unaudited) | The Ohio State University

-The following Management's Discussion and Analysis, or MD&A, provides an overview of the financial position and activities of The Ohio State University (the "university") for the year ended June 30, 2017, with comparative information for the years ended June 30, 2016 and June 30, 2015.
+The following Management's Discussion and Analysis, or MD&A, provides an overview of the financial position and activities of The Ohio State University (the "university") for the year ended June 30, 2017, with comparative information for the years ended June 30, 2016 and June 30.
+2015.
 We encourage you to read this MD&A section in conjunction with the audited financial statements and footnotes appearing in this report.